Spotted Lanternfly FAQs

 What is the government doing to stop it?

-In May of 2019, the Pennsylvania Department of Agriculture announced a spotted lanternfly quarantine.
-It currently covers 26 counties, according to the PA Department of Agriculture’s Spotted Lanternfly Alert.
+In May of 2018, the Pennsylvania Department of Agriculture announced a spotted lanternfly quarantine, covering 26 counties, according to the PA Department of Agriculture’s Spotted Lanternfly Alert.
+In 2021, eight more counties were added to the quarantine, bringing the total number of Pennsylvania counties under spotted lanternfly quarantine to 34.

 Businesses and organizations that move vehicles in and out of the quarantine zone must get a spotted lanternfly permit.
 Residents are asked to use this spotted lanternfly checklist before moving outdoor items such as travel trailers outside of the 26-county quarantine zone.